 Illinois-based Exelon Energy has also said it is considering sites in South and East Texas for a new two-unit plant, while a private firm in Amarillo hopes to build two new nuclear units.

 The four announced projects in Texas may only be the tip of the iceberg.

 TXU has indicated it may build more than just two new reactors and may place them at sites previously planned for the coal plants.

-New reactor technologies offer poorer nations cheap, safe, efficient power.
+That's a question that MIT Technology Review is asking today: New reactor technologies offer poorer nations cheap, safe, efficient power.
 Sanctions designed to prevent the proliferation of weapons impede their use.
 What would a better policy look like?It's an interesting quesiton, and one that deserves our attention, especially given the interest of many developing nations.

 Here are some hearings scheduled for next week in Washington to keep an eye on: